OpenSiPM/sipm-bias-control/bias-control-lt8362/README.md

 # Introduction

 This is a new version of the Bias Generator that has an additional customizable current limiting feature, modified components and been designed for easier construction.
+It also has much higher output current and can be used to drive larger SiPMs or arrays of multiple SiPMs.

 # System - Voltage Drop off at Various Currrent Levels w/o Peak Regulator